PARTH-AI-DS20/PARTH-AI-DS20/README.md

 Hey!
 I'm Parth👋
-I'm 18 and studying <b>AI & Data Science</b>, but more than chasing grades, I'm diving into <b>MLOps</b> - learnings how to build pipelines, deploy models, and keep them running reliably.
+I'm 19 and studying <b>AI & Data Science</b>, but more than chasing grades, I'm diving into <b>MLOps</b> - learning how to build pipelines, deploy models, and keep them running reliably.

-Outside of tech, I'm curious about psychology, philosophy and music. for now, my mission is simple: <b>learn fast, build faster, share the journey, and be happy</b>
+Outside of tech, I'm curious about psychology, philosophy, and music.
+For now, my mission is simple: <b>learn fast, build faster, share the journey, and be happy</b>

 🍀 At the end of the day, I believe in one thing: <b>keep things simple, and you'll be happy 😊</b>